highlightjs/highlight.js/SUPPORTED_LANGUAGES.md

 # Supported Languages

-The table below shows the full list of supported languages (and corresponding classes) that are bundled with the library.
+The table below shows the full list of supported languages (and corresponding classes/aliases).
 Note: Which languages are available may depend on how you've built or included the library in your app.
 See [Getting the Library][1] in the README.

+Languages that are listed as **Package** below are 3rd party languages and not bundled with the core library.
+You can find them at the linked repositories.

 | Language                | Classes                | Package |
 | :-----------------------| :--------------------- | :------ |